vietvuh/profile/profiles/introduce.md

 Hi I'm Viet,

-I'm a Solution Architect who is expert on Microsoft Architecture, Domain Driven Architecture and Cloud Soltulion, include Cloud Native and AWS, I'm also ceritified by AWS Solution Architect Professtional certification.
-As a teamleader, I aslo have experience of managing a large team with 17 members, include 10 software engineers.
-And actually, I'm a ex-employee of PRDCV, who looking forward to have a chance to come back.
+I'm a Solution Architect who is expert on Microservices Architecture, Domain Driven Architecture and Cloud Solution, including Cloud Native and AWS.
+I'm also certified as an AWS Solution Architect Professional.
+As a team leader, I have experience of leading a large team of 17 members, including 10 software engineers.
+Actually, I'm an ex-employee of PRDCV, and currently looking forward to work again for you.

-# Why lelf on 2021?
+# Why I lelf on 2021?

-In 2021, I've just compleled the Washing Machine project successfully, be promoted to APE2, I'm so happy at that moment.
-But I know that I'm still lack of experience of managing a large team size, building a Microservice System from scratch and facing with customer directly to understand what they really need.
-Nashtech gives me the vision of what I need to do as a next step, and I cannot escape.
+In 2021, I had successfully completed an important project called, Washing Machine where I was a key, senior technical contributor.
+I was promoted to APE2 and I had very good collaborations at Panasonic at that time.
+But I knew that I wanted to get more experience leading a much larger team, building a Microservices-based System from scratch and facing customers directly for their needs.
+Nashtech at that moment could give me straight away an opportunity to do these things.

-# What archived on Nashtech
+# What I achieved in Nashtech

-After 4 years, I beleive that now I'm mature in both Technical and Management skill as a technical specialist.
+These 4 years at Nashtech, helped me build a solid foundation of senior technical expertise and I see that now I'm mature in both Technical and Leadership skills and I have already gained lots of experience as a senior technical specialist.

+I built 2 large, important and  high traffic volume Micoservices-based systems for our customers, liaised and collaborated with customers to develop and maintain their product through a continuous, end-to-end lifecycle and I successfully delivered the targets of their go-live roadmap (on time, with quality and within budget).
-I built 2 Micoservices for my customer, collaborate with our customer to develop and maintain the product continuously with full-lifecycle follow to Production roadtmap, and to archive this work, I have a great team with 17 members, and I have responsibility to take care 10 software engineers, inprise them on both professional and persional growth.
+All this was achieved through my technical designs and direction given, while overseeing a great team of 17 members.
+I had direct responsibility to look after 10 software engineers, and also opportunity to support and motivate them on their professional and personal growth.

+> (Keep sentences short, more full-stops.
+Longer sentences are more difficult to say in an interview, it’s easy to lose track or go out of breath.
+So, shorter sentences work better.
+Also keep in mind, talking slowly and having pauses works well.
+It is easier for others to understand us, and easier for us to collect our next thought.
+In interviews because of stress we often tend to speak quickly, make sure you are mindful of this and slow it down)

-# Why want to comeback
+# Why do I want to comeback

-- I believe that my next step is to become an Enterprise Architect who will have the vision of Organization software architecture.
+I want in my next career step to become an Enterprise Architect, looking after the vision of the Organization’s software architecture.
-- and I can see that PRDCV now is becoming a Panasonic Cloud Center, and having many challeges of providing Cloud Solution on Organization level.
+I can see that PRDCV is now becoming a Panasonic Cloud Center, which comes with it’s own challenges to provide effective Cloud Solutions at the Organizational level.
-- Now, I'm not only take about Technical only, to become an Enterprise Architect, I need to take care about Organization needs to have the vision to provide the solution.
+As an Enterprise Architect, I want to look after the needs of the Organization and contribute in shaping our vision, while delivering effective solutions.
-- So, I believe PRDCV is the right place allow me develop my career on long-term in up coming time.
+So, I see PRDCV as a great environment that will allow me to further develop my career for the long-term and these coming years.

-# Why to leave Nashtech
+# Why are you leaving Nashtech

-Actually, my projects in Nashtech is ended, Product goes to Production already, I archive so many experience in this projects, and my contact with Nashtech will become to the end also.
-This is the right time for my next step, and PRDCV is always the place I would like to contribute.
+My projects in Nashtech have ended, the products are already successfully in Production and I got so much great experience in these projects.
+Accordingly, now my contract with Nashtech comes to an end also.
+>  (You may want to add the Nashtech are struggling a bit to get new projects)

+So, this is the time for my next step, and I would be very happy to bring my skills and experience here to PRDCV and contribute towards your vision and targets.